 Federal Student Loan Basics

-In order to get federal student loans, borrowers simply need to fill out the FAFSA.
-Unlike private loans where their is a strict credit evaluation, qualifying for a federal loan is much easier.
-Additionally, there is no cap on income such that an interested borrower cannot sign up for a federal loan.
+To get federal student loans, borrowers need to fill out the FAFSA.
+Unlike private loans with a strict credit evaluation, qualifying for a federal loan is much easier.
+Additionally, there is no cap on income for federal loan borrowing.
+Financial need is only a factor in determining federal interest assistance.

 Once approved for a loan, the funds are sent directly to the school’s financial aid office.
-If the borrower is getting the money to pay for housing, books, or food, the financial aid office of the school will normally cut a check for the amount of the loan in excess of the schools tuition and fees.
+If the borrower is getting the money to pay for housing, books, or food, the school’s financial aid office will normally issue a refund.
 The exact process varies from school to school.

 Federal Student Loan Interest Rates

-The rates on federal student loans are set by Congress.
-Current student loan interest rates can be found on the Department of Education’s Student Loan Page.
-Generally speaking, federal student loan rates are slightly higher than the rates offered by those in the private sector.
-At present they are 3.76%, which is an excellent interest rate.
-However, for Graduate and PLUS loans the rates are a couple point higher, currently set at 5.31% and 6.31%.
+Congress sets the rates on federal student loans.
+Current interest rates are on the Department of Education’s Student Loan Page.
+Generally speaking, federal student loan rates are slightly higher than the best rates offered by those in the private sector.
+Graduate student loan interest rates will also be higher than undergraduate loan rates.

-All federal student loan interest rates are currently fixed-rate loans.
+All federal student loan interest rates are fixed-rate loans.
 This means that the interest rate will not go up or down during the life of the loan.
-However, each year the student loan interest rates on new loans are recalculated based upon market conditions.
-If interest rates go up while you are in school, the interest rate on future loans could be higher.

 Federal Student Loan Fees

 One of the big downsides to federal student loans is the origination or disbursement fees.
 For all direct subsidized and unsubsidized loans, the fee is just over 1%.
-This means that for every $1,000 you borrow, the government keeps $10 right off the top.
-The fee for PLUS loans is a much more brutal 4.276%.
+This means that if you borrow $5,000, your initial balance will be approximately $5,050.
+The fee for PLUS loans is much higher, currently starting at over 4%.

-We hate to see fees associated with student loans and any private lender would lose major points in a review due to fees of this nature.
+We hate to see fees associated with student loans.
+Any private lender would lose major points in a review due to fees of this nature.
 However, we still think borrowers should willingly accept these fees due the unique advantages that go with federal student loans.